Jay-Trades/SketchIt/README.md

+##Simple program for the ODIN project

+Clear code for you to look through with comments!
+Not alot of styling to bog down the css and format.

+Enjoy :)

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/Jay-Trades/SketchIt/edit/main/README.md) to maintain and preview the content for your website in Markdown files.